Sebsterio/gmbn-challenge/README.md

 ### Implemented features

-- toggleable search-bar; visibility mutually-exclusive with mav-menu
+- toggleable search-bar; active state mutually exclusive with nav-menu's
-- "fixed" position of nav-menu and search-bar, implemented with pure CSS (no DOM lookup of header height for correct positioning of overlay)
+- "fixed" position of nav-menu and search-bar, implemented with pure CSS (no DOM lookup of header height for correct positioning of overlays)
 - dynamic UI state of menu buttons (open/closed)

 ### Not implemented features

-- nav-menu accordeon layout for sub-menus
+- nav-menu accordion layout for sub-menus
 - nav-menu and search-bar slide-in/out transition on toggle

 # Instructions